jensv/2018-08-27-llnl_pandas/_episodes/06-libraries.md

 ~~~
 {: .output}

-*   Commonly used for libraries that are frequently used or have long names.
+This is commonly used for libraries that are frequently used or have long names.
     *   E.g., `matplotlib` plotting library is often aliased as `mpl`.
-*   But can make programs harder to understand,
-    since readers must learn your program's aliases.
+But this can make programs harder to understand since readers must learn your program's aliases.

 > ## Exploring the Math Module
 >